ros-navigation/navigation2/nav2_map_server/README.md

 `Map Saver` saves the map into a file.
 Like `map_server`, it has an ability to save the map from command-line or by calling a service.

 `MapIO 2D` - is a map input-output library for `OccupancyGrids`.
 The library is designed to be an object-independent in order to allow easily save/load map from external code just by calling necessary function.
-This library is also used by `Map Server` and `Map Saver`.
+This library is also used by `Map Server` and `Map Saver` to work.
 It supports OccupancyGrid saving/loading functions moved from the rest part of map server code.
 It is designed to be replaceable for a new IO library (e.g. for library with a new map encoding method or any other library supporting costmaps, multifloor maps, etc...).

-`MapIO 3D` - is a 3D analogue of `MapIO 2D`: map input-output library for `PointClouds` and deals especially with `pcd`.
-For more details about `pcd` file format please refer to [pcl website](https://pcl.readthedocs.io/projects/tutorials/en/latest/pcd_file_format.html#pcd-file-format).
+`MapIO 3D` - is a 3D analogue of `MapIO 2D`: map input-output library for `PointClouds` and deals especially with `pcd` file format, described at [pcl website](https://pcl.readthedocs.io/projects/tutorials/en/latest/pcd_file_format.html#pcd-file-format).

-**Note:** In the present implementation the `MapIO 2D` and  `MapIO 3D` libraries reflects their respective *specializations* compatible with `MapServer` and `MapSaver`.
+**Note:** In the present implementation `MapServer` and `MapSaver` uses 2D and 3D maps reflecting their respective *specializations* as follows below.

-For `MapIO 2D`:
+For 2D case:
 ```c++
 // map_2d/map_server_2d.hpp
 // map_2d/map_server_2d.cpp